tordans/editor-settings-schema/README.md

 # editor-settings-schema

 > [!WARNING]
-> This project is WIP
+> This is an idea for now.
+Please help improve it…

 A collection of schema for OSM editors so share user settings between editors.